statgen/fivex/README.md

 Visualize and query eQTL data in various ways

 ## Development instructions
+This app can be installed and run on your local machine.
+It uses PySAM, and therefore may not install on Windows.

 ### Setup
 This code was written and tested against Python 3.6-3.7.
 We highly recommend developing in a virtual environment,